Table of Contents

 Question 19 & 21: You must determine whether any of the officers, directors, managers, or the entities or persons owning five percent or more of the Applicant falls into the categories listed.
 Please provide details whenever it does.

 Question 20: You must indicate if the Applicant and/or any of the people or entities listed on the application has a controlling interest on one or more ICANN accredited registrars, registry operators or back-end registry operators.
-If applicable, please list the concerned persons and entities, the registrar(s), registry operator(s) or back-end registry operator(s) in which they have a controlling interest and explain the connection between them.
+If applicable, please list the concerned persons and entities, the registrar(s), registry operator(s) or back-end registry operator(s) in which they have a controlling interest and explain the connections between them.

 Question 22: You must indicate all URL and/or domain names the Applicant uses or intends to use for conducting its services.
 Please note that only one URL will be listed in the registrar list on http://www.icann.org/ and http://www.internic.net/.
 Should the application be approved, you will receive a contact form where you will have to indicate which URL should be listed.

-Questions 27 to 37: Please provide answers that are as complete as possible at the present time.
+Questions 28 to 41: Please provide answers that are as complete as possible at the present time.
 Also indicate any expected developments or events that may in the near future affect the answers to these questions.
 As per Section 1 of the application Terms and Conditions, you are requested to provide true, accurate and complete information.
 Therefore you should not leave out information that you believe may negatively impact your application -- ICANN retains the right to investigate and verify the information provided.
 ICANN's accreditation guidelines do not set high threshold requirements for registrars' business capabilities and operations.
 ICANN must, however, be assured that all accredited registrars can efficiently, accurately, and securely handle their registration obligations without adversely impacting the operation of the Internet.
 ICANN does not seek to accredit only the top few Applicants, but to accredit all Applicants that can meet the minimum operational criteria to reliably provide competitive registration services.
 If available, please attach a copy of the Registration Agreement your company currently uses or intends to use.

-Questions 38 & 39: These questions only apply to Applicants that have entered or intend to enter into agreements with at least a reseller of registrar services.
+Questions 42 & 43: These questions only apply to Applicants that have entered or intend to enter into agreements with at least a reseller of registrar services.
 Please indicate if you haven't entered and don't intend to enter into any reseller agreement.
 If available, please attach a copy of the Reseller Agreement your company currently uses or intends to use.

-Questions 41 to 46: These are questions designed to assess whether your current technical capabilities can accommodate all of the archival, WhoIs-type informational and database requirements and data escrow requirements for registrars.
+Questions 45 to 50: These are questions designed to assess whether your current technical capabilities can accommodate all of the archival, Whois-type informational and database requirements and data escrow requirements for registrars.
 Please detail how your current (or proposed) business would establish and support such capabilities.
 Do you have the technical expertise to create and run a Whois-type public access database service?
 Can you create and maintain the necessary electronic databases and provide daily backup, archives and data escrow of them?

 Question 58: The procedure to follow for transferring an ICANN accreditation depends on the version of the RAA under which the Transferor is currently accredited and of the affiliation that may exist between the Transferor and the Transferee.
 Please visit the following page of the ICANN website in order to determine what procedure you need to follow and which documents you should submit to ICANN: http://www.icann.org/en/resources/registrars/updates/transferring.
-If the Applicant is seeking the transfer of an existing registrar's accreditation in its favor, a Transfer of Accreditation Form duly completed and signed by a legal representative of the registrar transferring its accreditation should be attached to the application.
+If the Applicant is submitting an application for taking over an existing registrar accreditation, a Transfer of Accreditation Form duly completed and signed by a legal representative of the registrar transferring its accreditation should be attached to the application.
 Please note that ICANN may reject the application if the concerned registrar is not fulfilling its registrar obligations or put the application on hold until the registrar has settled its compliance issues.
 The approval of a transfer of accreditation application will open a 2 weeks notice during which the registrants may transfer out their domain names.
 In this situation, the Applicant must provide ICANN with a copy of the notice to the registrants and a statement that the same notice was sent to the registrants Upon approval, the Transferee will enter into the RAA version in effect at the time of the transfer.